17.07 acres (6.91 ha)

 In 2009, the Queen Charlotte Islands were offically renamed Haida Gwaii.

 Naikoon Subdivision Development

-Each lot has a private driveway, a cleared building site and accessible power.
+Each lot has a private driveway and accessible power.
 These measures have been taken to simply the development process for the buyer and enhance the value of investment properties.
 To aid the buyer in executing their vision for the property, extensive planning and preparation have been taken to ensure that the subdivision is above par when it comes to septic, drainage, surveying and environmental consideration.
 Buyers will find that due care and attention have been given to achieve environmental and hydrological certification for this subdivision, helping to ensure the sustainability and appreciation of this impressive real estate investment over time.

 Staked with iron pins and white posts at each corner of the lot.